What is a ‘community’?

 - There are many ‘assets’ within communities, such as skills and knowledge, that can be mobilised to promote health and wellbeing.

-Health policy and the role of communities in health
+Public policy and the role of communities in health

 Recognition of the important link between communities and health has grown in recent years.
 This has been reflected in the growing importance and voice of community-focused organisations and partnerships and through national programmes and policy.